cdapio/coopr/docs/docs/source/overview/glossary.rst

         what services can and cannot exist together on the same node.

     User
-        A user of Coopr can create clusters through Cask Coopr within the permitted configurations set by the Administrator, as specified through the templates in the catalog.
+        A user of Coopr can create clusters through Coopr within the permitted configurations set by the Administrator, as specified through the templates in the catalog.

     Zookeeper